kaazing/gateway/doc/admin-reference/r_conf_service.md

 -   [Documentation](../index.md)
 -   Service Reference

-Service Reference ${enterprise.logo.jms}
+Service Reference
 ========================================

-This document describes all of the elements and properties you can use to configure ${gateway.name.short} services.
+This document describes all of the elements and properties you can use to configure KAAZING Gateway services.

 <a name="configuring"></a>Overview
 ----------------------------------

-You can use the optional `service` element to configure one or more services running on ${gateway.name.short}.
+You can use the optional `service` element to configure one or more services running on KAAZING Gateway.

 <a name="descelements"></a>Structure
 ------------------------------------

-${the.gateway.cap} configuration file (`gateway-config.xml` or `gateway-config.xml`) defines the `service` configuration element and its subordinate elements and properties that are contained in the top-level `gateway-config` element:
+The Gateway configuration file (`gateway-config.xml` or `gateway-config.xml`) defines the `service` configuration element and its subordinate elements and properties that are contained in the top-level `gateway-config` element:

 -   [gateway-config](r_conf_gwconfig.md)
     -   [service](#service)